Learn how to knit the picot bind-offPublished on 10 September 2014 By Amy Kaspar

 We love a picot edging!
 Perfect for giving a flirty edge to your knitting project.
 Here, Amy Kaspar gives you a step by step guide to casting off picot-style.

-There are also several ways to picot bind-off; this is one of the easier ones, but if you enjoy this technique there are plenty of variations on it.
+There are also several ways to picot cast off; this is one of the easier ones, but if you enjoy this technique there are plenty of variations on it.
 You can make the picots larger, you can make bobbles instead of picots (which involves changing the direction of the knitting), or you can even throw a yarnover in there to make that hole you create even larger.
 The possibilities are endless.

 Picots are a fun addition to a hemline or edging and while it may take a bit more time and yarn, the end result will make people think you purchased your knitted item in a boutique.
 Go ahead… impress your friends!

-Working the picot bind-off
+Working the picot cast off

-To begin, cast on two stitches using the cable cast-on.
-The cable cast-on involves sticking your right needle between the first and second stitches on the left needle, without actually inserting the needle into a stitch.
+To begin, cast on two stitches using the cable cast on.
+The cable cast on involves sticking your right needle between the first and second stitches on the left needle, without actually inserting the needle into a stitch.